collective/dexterity.membrane/README.txt

 Local roles
 -----------

-This package define a local role provider that makes sure a logged in user gets the local Reader, Editor and Creator roles on the membrane object that belongs to that user.
+This package defines a local role provider that makes sure a logged in user gets the local Reader, Editor and Creator roles on the membrane object that belongs to that user.